First Uncooled Infrared Camera To Visualize Methane Emissions In Real-Time: FLIR GF77

 Source: FLIR Systems, Inc – Oil and Gas Solutions

-The FLIR GF77 is the first uncooled infrared camera designed to visualize methane emissions in real-time.
-This affordable alternative is optimized for faster and more efficient gas leak surveys in renewable energy production, natural gas power plants, and at locations along the natural gas supply chain.
+The FLIR GF77 is the first uncooled infrared camera designed to visualize methane emissions in real-time with interchangeable lens options that detect methane, sulfur hexafluoride (SF6), ethylene, ammonia, and other gas emissions.
+This affordable alternative is optimized for faster and more efficient gas leak surveys for electric power utilities, oil and natural gas operations, chemical/manufacturing facilities, the food and agriculture industry, and first responders.

 Additional features include:

-For more information on the FLIR GF77 infrared camera, download the available datasheet and brochure.
+For more information on the FLIR GF77 infrared camera, download the available datasheet.